Israel Jiménez: Mexico U-23

-In 2012 Jimenez was chosen by coach Luis Fernando Tena to be on the Mexico national team at the 2012 Olympic Qualifying Tournament held in the United States.
+In 2012 Jimenez was chosen by coach Luis Fernando Tena to be in the Mexico national team at the 2012 Olympic Qualifying Tournament held in the United States.
 Jimenez scored in his debut in the tournament from a long range free kick against Trinidad and Tobago.
 Mexico went on to win the tournament and qualify to the London 2012 Summer Olympics.
 Jimenez made the final cut for those participating in the Olympics.
 Jimenez won gold team medal for Mexico after defeating Brazil in the final.

 Mexico national team

 On 23 May 2011, Jiménez received an opportunity to play the 2011 Copa America and was called up to the Mexico U-22 national football team preliminary squad. however he did not make the final cut for those participating in the tournament.
 Jimenez made his full senior debut with Mexico 25 January 2012 in a friendly game against Venezuela, the game resulted in a 3–1 win for Mexico.
 Jimenez was a squad member at the 2013 CONCACAF Gold Cup.